coenttb/swift-html/Sources/HTML/Documentation.docc/Articles/UnderstandingTheEcosystem.md

 ### Extensibility

 New features can be added at the appropriate layer:
-- New HTML elements in swift-html-types
+- New HTML elements in swift-html-standard
 - New CSS properties in swift-css-types
 - Rendering optimizations in pointfree-html
 - Developer conveniences in swift-html